+Changes to your name, your address, or your phone number

+Changes in any other health insurance coverage you have (such as from your employer, your spouse or domestic partner's employer, workers' compensation, or Medicaid)

+If you have any liability claims, such as claims from an automobile accident

+If you have been admitted to a nursing home

+If you receive care in an out-of-area or out-of-network hospital or emergency room

+If your designated responsible party (such as a caregiver) changes

+Chapter 1 Getting started as a member

-- Changes to your name, your address, or your phone number - Changes in any other health insurance coverage you have (such as from your employer, your spouse or domestic partner's employer, workers' compensation, or Medicaid) - If you have any liability claims, such as claims from an automobile accident - If you have been admitted to a nursing home - If you receive care in an out-of-area or out-of-network hospital or emergency room - If your designated responsible party (such as a caregiver) changes - If you are participating in a clinical research study (Note: You are not required to tell your plan about the clinical research studies you intend to participate in, but we encourage you to do so).
+If you are participating in a clinical research study.
+(Note: You are not required to tell your plan about the clinical research studies you intend to participate in, but we encourage you to do so.)